pansila/v2ray_heroku/README.md

 *A redirection will be made to collect the clicks statistics.*

 ## Why Another Docker Image?
-It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku), but it has some pitfalls.
+It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku) which has some pitfalls.
 1. It downloads and deflates the latest v2ray everytime the heroku app boots, incuring a large latency to respondence to the initial proxy requests (Free Heroku App will force to stop after a while of idle).
 2. In order to reduce the image size, it's built from Apine Linux 3.5 which is too old to have an up-to-date ca-certificates.
 3. No fine tuned template v2ray client config which makes novices hard to pick it up or easy to suffer from performance issues or privacy leakage problems.